-Cyber Monday 2020: The best appliance deals
+Cyber Monday 2020: the best appliance deals

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed.com: Cyber Monday 2020: The best appliance deals on Bosch, Samsung and GE
+This article originally appeared on Reviewed.com: Cyber Monday 2020: the best appliance deals